Know Better, Do Better

 Bubble effectively burst.

 Corruption.
 False churches.
-And I didn't even mention how often these boxes are seen being sold in markets across the African continent (send me a message if you want the photo proof).
+And I didn't even mention how often these boxes are seen being sold in markets across the African continent.

-Y'all, the reason we share this is not to bash an organization.
+Y'all, the reason we share this is not to badmouth an organization.
 I said that earlier and I will continue to say it.
 And it's not to shame any one who does pack shoeboxes.
+We are perfectly comfortable acknowledging that there are amazing testimonies that come from this minsitry.
+But there are huge gaps that are not being addressed.

 For us, back in the States it was all feel-good fuzzies thinking that an impoverished child could hear the gospel and receive some gifts at Christmastime thanks to our generosity.
 But on this side of the ocean things look vastly different.
 And despite our attempts to shed light on the reality of things, some people in the States just don’t want to hear the truth.

-They don't want to hear that many of these kids are receiving boxes through churches who don't preach a gospel that leads to a true relationship with Christ, but are preaching a perverted gospel that promises riches and material things when you come to Jesus.
-Case in point - come to Jesus (ahem, come to our church) and get a box of goodies from America.
-See you next year, kids!
+They don't want to hear that many of these kids are receiving boxes through churches who don't preach a gospel that leads to a true relationship with Christ, but are preaching a perverted gospel that promises riches and material things when you come to Jesus rather than salvation and an eternal relationship with God.

 That really ought to make you cringe.